Alvor1991/PP2-Online-Quiz/README.md

 ### Content

-- All content was written by the developer.
+- My previous README.md file structure was used as a reference for this project.

-- For README.md file, reference from my first project was considered.
+- Quiz page design, some CSS style and Javascript code was taken and modifed from (https://www.youtube.com/watch?v=PBcqGxrr9g8)

 ### Media